WeirdMidas/SkySceneAddon/README.md

 ### Tips that may be useful
 - For phones with 6 small cores: If you are using a phone with 6 small cores (a 6x2), you can set affinity for kswapd to run on these cores and add 6 kswapd threads.
 This way, you can extract the maximum from swapping without even touching the big cores, reducing energy consumption and proportionally improving swap throughput by up to ~60%.

-### How is the module tested for each version?

-Simple, initially my device couldn't handle 6 apps for a long time.
-So in the Yuki-Chan version (the first one I'll release) I'll try to keep 6 apps active in memory for 30 minutes.
-And with each version of the module, I'll try to add +2 apps to last 30 minutes.
-And so on, I'll always try to keep my multitasking stable.

 ### 使用解答

 Q: 这是什么，是一键全优化吗？